SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 ## More pupils

-It is likely that pupils will want to compare their V/t graphs.
+It is likely that pupils will want to compare their V/t graphs...
 Welcome to the Vertigo project!

 ![](Runners.jpg)